 The jewel in the crown of the Kals valley is the hidden Dorfer Tal.
 Only accessible in summer through a steep sided gorge this magical hidden valley is suitable for easy walking alongside the river, or for accessing more difficult trails higher in the mountains.
-8km from the village of Taurer is the stunning Dorefer See.
+8km from the village of Taurer is the stunning Dorfer See.
 A crystal clear lake surrounded by steep sided mountains.
-If you are brave enough it is perfect for a dip on a hot sunny day, but most people satisfy themselves with dipping their toes in.The valley itself used to be an old smuggling route for traders avoiding the tax man on the way from Tirol to Salzburg.
+If you are brave enough it is perfect for a dip on a hot sunny day, but most people satisfy themselves with dipping their toes in and taking in the views.
+On the way back, the mountain restaurants Kalser Tauernhaus and Berger Alm invite you to stop for some delicious East Tyrolean specialties.The valley itself used to be an old smuggling route for traders avoiding the tax man on the way from Tirol to Salzburg.
 Originally local people farmed pigs in the valley, but since the fifties cattle farming has taken over.
 The trail from MoaAlm into the valley is lined with redcurrant bushes - if you bring some back we will bake them in a delicious vegan cake for you!